 When you write about such personal and traumatic events and then you have to perform those songs over and over again — is it triggering?
 Or healing?

 I feel more triggered when I’m sitting in the basement by myself listening to my music.
 But on stage, I’m just looking at my fans, and how they know the words, and how they’ve embraced my music, and it makes everything seem really real.
-I mean, I appreciate anyone listening to me so much that it actually made me cry a couple times on my last tour.
+I mean, I appreciate anyone listening to me so much that it actually made me cry a couple of times on my last tour.
 Watching people sing along to my lyrics — that makes it seem a lot more real to me than when I’m just writing it.

 You said earlier that you don’t think people need to name names or out their abusers in order to be a survivor, but you made a choice to tell your story publicly.
 Why was that so important to you?

 I wanted people to know my story so that I could help en-courage someone else who’s in a bad relationship to get out of it.
-When you’re in the relation-ship, you’re so used to how toxic everything is, so sometimes just having someone on the outside say, ‘Wait, this isn’t normal,’ can be groundbreaking.
+When you’re in the relationship, you’re so used to how toxic everything is, so sometimes just having someone on the outside say, ‘Wait, this isn’t normal,’ can be groundbreaking.

 Has it been easier for you to navigate things as a woman, and as a survivor, in the post-#MeToo industry?

 I’m not sure.
-My label has been re-ally supportive.
+My label has been really supportive.
 But honestly, I don’t think anything’s changed in the music industry.
 Not many women have spoken up yet.
 And it’s just been years of toxic masculinity and the idea of groupies… So many people are looking back thinking, ‘Oh he was sleeping with tons of teenagers, but I really like his art and I respect him as an artist.’
-There’s a line that needs to be drawn but there’s just so many people who are still willing to support bad behavior as long as it involves the people that keep making money.
+There’s a line that needs to be drawn but there’s just so many people who are still willing to support bad behaviour as long as it involves the people that keep making money.
 To be honest, I don’t know if that will ever change.

 You bring up something a lot of people are talking about right now: can you separate the art from the artist, especially if that artist is a predator?
 Does it matter if someone abuses women and makes great art?